-Naples is a beautiful city overlooking the sea, unique in its kind, capable of surprising any tourist with its charm and its identity unchanged over time.
+Naples is a beautiful city overlooking the sea, unique and capable of surprising any tourist with its charm and identity unchanged over time.

 In addition, its historic center (together with the pizza) is considered a UNESCO heritage site, the largest in Europe.

 If there is a symbolic place in Naples, this is Piazza del Plebiscito.
 It owes its name to the popular referendum with which Naples ratified annexing the Kingdom of Italy in 1860.
 Once a place of military ceremonies, today, it is the stage on which important events and artistic events are held.